slytomcat/http-mock/README.md

 optional parameters:
 - `host` - host to start handler, by default it is "".
-- `id` - any unique ID or random hex encoded string (when id is not provided).
-If it is not provided it is automatically created when new handler created.
+- `id` - any unique ID that may be provided in handler creation or while updating config.
+If it is not provided it is automatically created as random 16 HEX symbols.
+Once handler id is set all the communication with handler is performed by this id.
+- `status` - current handler status `active` - for handler that started and `inactive` when handler is not started.
+It is possible to start and stop handler by changing this config parameter via [set handler config](#set-handler-config).
+When a new handler created with `"status": "active"` then it will be automatically started.
 - `forward-url` - where to forward requests to handler.
-If it not provided the handler can only respond on known request.
+If it not provided the handler can only respond on known requests.
 - `passthrough-re` - regexp that used to pass through requests (without recording).
 This regexp have to match to the request url joined with the request body.
 By default it is regexp `^$` that match only empty value.
 The passthrough mode requires `forward-url` to be set.
 - `url-re` - regexp that is applied to the request url.
 It can be used to specify the key part into the request url.
 By default it is `^.*$` that match to whole URL with parameters.
 - `body-re` - the regexp for request body filtering.
 It can be used to specify the key part into the request body.
 By default it is `"^.*$"` that match whole body.
-- `responses` - the array with recorded [responses](#response) .
+- `responses` - the array with recorded [responses](#respone).

 ## response
 Each recorded response has following attributes:
 - `id` - hex representation of SHA256 hash over the request url and body (passed through `url-re` and `body-re` filters).
-When the response is cahnged and the new values for `url` and `body` are changed it will change the `id`.
+When the response is changed (via [set single response from handler config](set-single-response-from-handler-config) or [set handler config](#set-handler-config)) and the values of `url` or/and `body` are changed it will change the `id`.
+Previous id will be deleted in case of change in values of `url` or/and `body`
 - `url` - request url with parameters.
 - `body` - request body as string.
 - `code` - the HTTP status code of response.